RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Compatibility.md

 ###### This page lists all Linux distributions compatible with airgeddon.
-Make sure to sort the list alphabetically and keep the list up-to-date.
+It's an alphabetically sorted and up-to-date list.

 ***